esciencecenter-digital-skills/parallel-python-workbench/episodes/exercise-with-fractals.md

         result[j, i] = k
 ```

-If we take the center of the last image, we get the following rendering of the Julia set:
+If we take the centre of the last image, we get the following rendering of the Julia set:

 ![Example of a Julia set](fig/julia-1.png){alt="colorful rendering of a Julia set"}